rex223/DeepLearning_models/TRS/README.md

 🌐 **Try it here:**
 [🔗 Open the Web App](https://gtrsbchallenge-v1pred.streamlit.app/)
-> Upload or take a photo of a German traffic sign and get real-time predictions!
+> Upload a photo of a German traffic sign and get real-time predictions!

 ---